-The CAT rates Brazil’s policies and action as “Insufficient” when compared to their fair-share contribution.
-The “Insufficient” rating indicates that Brazil’s climate policies and action in 2030 need substantial improvements to be consistent with the Paris Agreement’s 1.5°C temperature limit.
-If all countries were to follow Brazil’s approach, warming would reach over 2°C and up to 3°C.
+The CAT rates Brazil’s policies and action as “Insufficient” when compared to modelled domestic pathways.
+The “Insufficient” rating indicates that Brazil’s climate policies and action in 2030 need substantial improvements to be consistent with limiting warming to 1.5°C. If all countries were to follow Brazil’s approach, warming would reach over 2°C and up to 3°C.

 Brazil is expected to implement additional policies with its own resources but will also need some international support to implement policies in line with full decarbonisation.

 By 2030, we expect Brazil’s currently implemented policies will take total emissions (excluding LULUCF) to 1145-1171 MtCO2e by 2030 (respectively, 25-28% above 2005 levels and 88-92% above 1990 levels).
 Under this scenario, emissions in the energy and industry sectors will gradually increase after the post-COVID-19 economic recession, and emissions in agriculture are expected to continue to increase until at least 2030.

 The main policy instruments included in our current policy projections pathway are the energy efficiency national plans and the incentives for the uptake of renewables in the energy sector, including capacity auctions in the power sector and the ethanol and biodiesel mandates (WEO, 2021).
 In addition to the policies included in the World Energy Outlook stated policies we estimate the impact of The Resolution No. 5 of June 2018, which includes the annual national emissions intensity targets of the national biofuels policy RenovaBio (Conselho nacional de política energética, 2018).